Extremadura & Gredos

 - All main meals and drinking water provided

 - Minibus transport

 - All excursions, entry fees, permits

-- All tour-based tips (hotels, meals etc) & taxes
+- All tour-based tips (hotels, meals etc) and taxes

-Insurance, drinks, airport/in-flight meals and snacks & other items of a personal nature.
+International flights, insurance, drinks, airport/in-flight meals and snacks and other items of a personal nature.

 - Unrivalled spring birding amid the steppes and sierras of Central Spain

 - 5 nights in Extremadura - THE best place in Europe for birds of prey